cozis/tinyio/README.txt

 <<< WARNING >>> It's likely that the io_uring code has some bugs, so be wary!
 Also bug reports are appreciated :)

-I released into the public domain, so you can just adapt the code for your own projects.
+It's released in the public domain, so you can just adapt the code for your own projects.
 Pull requests would be appreciated though.